Sri Lanka blocks social media after deadly attacks

 “That’s going to be a problem for people trying to communicate with friends and family,” Toker said.

+Some internet users are circumventing the social media blocks by using a virtual private network, which masks the location of a computer, Toker said.

-This isn’t the first time Sri Lanka has blocked social media.
+It isn’t the first time Sri Lanka has blocked social media.
 The government imposed a weeklong ban in March 2018 because of concerns that WhatsApp and other platforms were being used to fan anti-Muslim violence in the country’s central region.

+An analysis by Sri Lankan researcher and author Yudhanjaya Wijeratne of thousands of Facebook posts made during last year’s ban found that many Sri Lankans simply found ways around it.
+Wijeratne has recommended narrower and more “technically challenging” approaches to curbing hate speech, such as better detection and strengthening local laws.

 Facebook, which owns WhatsApp and Instagram, has struggled in recent years to combat the use of its platforms to incite violence and spread hate messages and political propaganda in countries including India, Myanmar and the United States.